 Who Can Garnish Your Wages?

-Consumer creditors, which can include credit cards, banks or medical creditors may garnish your wages only after receiving a court judgement.
-Debts for which garnishments do not require a court judgement are:
+Consumer creditors, which can include credit cards, banks, or medical creditors may garnish your wages only after receiving a court judgment.
+Debts for which garnishments do not require a court judgment are:

 - Court-ordered child support payments

 - Child support arrears

 - Student loans that are in default

 - Unpaid income taxes

 Stop Wage Garnishment with Bankruptcy

 Even though it may be a week or more before the garnishment is removed, any money garnished after the bankruptcy is filed will be returned.
 In addition to wage garnishments, all repossessions, bank account garnishments, and creditor calls and letters will stop as well.
 Let the wage garnishment lawyer Bloomington IL has turned to for four decades guide you through this process.